 - We want "mind-pleasing things" to stay that way forever.
-But that will not happen.

-- We also want "things that we don't like" to be removed or bypassed.
+But that will not happen. - We also want "things that we don't like" to be removed or bypassed.
 But that will not happen when we want it to happen.

 If something behaves opposite to our expectations, then that causes suffering.
-What we like (icca) is for "mind-pleasing things" to be safe and long-lasting and things that we don't like to go away immediately.
+What we like (icca) is for "mind-pleasing things" to be safe and long-lasting

-- Of course, sometimes things happen the way we want, and we become happy.
+- Of course, sometimes things go the way we want and we become happy.
 But that would not last.
 That is anicca nature. - Furthermore, any immoral deeds that we do to make "good times last" will also lead to much more suffering.
 That aspect involves kamma/kamma vipāka.

 There are "mind-pleasing things" in this world.
-Our desire is to get hold of them and to keep them that way.
 But they do not stay that way as we like them to.
 That is anicca nature.